xia-lab/MetaboAnalystR/README.md

 ## Tutorials

 For detailed tutorials on how to use MetaboAnalystR, please refer to the R package vignettes.
+These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalyt modules (11), as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR for a holisitic metabolomic data analysis.

 Within R:
 ```R